fbpx

 septic system installations

-Free, on-site estimates Quick & Friendly Service That's what Priority Pumping is all about!
+We offer on-site estimates!
+Quick & Friendly Service That's what Priority Pumping is all about!

 Are you building a brand-new home?
 Are you adding bedrooms on to your current home?
-Is your current septic system doomed and in need of a new septic system?
-Whatever the issue may be, Priority Pumping can help you with a FREE ESTIMATE!
+Is your current septic system failing and requiring replacement?
+Whatever the issue may be, Priority Pumping can help you!

 Conventional septic systems are simple systems with a septic tank and a leach field.
-The effluent is treated in the leach field.
-An advanced treatment system or ATU (Aerobic Treatment Unit) is a more complex septic system where the effluent is treated either prior to entering the disposal field or with engineered products within the leach field.
+The leach field treats the effluent.
+An advanced treatment system (ATU) or Aerobic Treatment Unit is a more complex septic system.
+It treats the effluent either before it enters the disposal field or with engineered products within the leach field.

-All new septic tank installations require a permit from the local County Environmental Agency.Β Priority Pumping can help you obtain your septic tank installation permits with our full-service permitting program.Β After permitting is obtained, we will set a timeline to have your project completed as soon as possible.Β
+All new septic tank installations require a permit from the local County Environmental Agency.
+Priority Pumping can help you obtain your septic tank installation permits with our full-service permitting program.
+Once we obtain the permit, we’ll set a timeline to complete your project as quickly as possible. possible.

-We are your one-stop shop in the Phoenix area for all of your septic tank installation needs.
+We are your one-stop shop in the Gilbert area for all of your septic tank installation needs.

 Priority Pumping offers support through all stages of the installation process.